 The Packet PNC also uses at least the following technology-specific topology YANG models, providing IP and Ethernet technology-specific augmentations of the generic Topology Models described in section 3.2.1:

-The L3 Topology Model, defined in the “ietf-l3-unicast-topology” YANG module of [RFC8346], which augments the Base Network Topology Model
+The L3 Topology Model, defined in the “ietf-l3-unicast-topology” YANG module of [RFC8346], which augments the Base Network Topology Model;

-The L3 specific data model including extended TE attributes (e.g. performance derived metrics like latency), defined in “ietf-l3-te-topology” and in “ietf-te-topology-packet” YANG modules of [L3-TE-TOPO]
+The L3 specific data model including extended TE attributes (e.g. performance derived metrics like latency), defined in “ietf-l3-te-topology” and in “ietf-te-topology-packet” YANG modules of [L3-TE-TOPO];

-When SR-TE is used, the SR Topology Model, defined in the “ietf-sr-mpls-topology” YANG module of [SR-TE-TOPO]: this YANG module is used together with other YANG modules to provide the SR-TE topology view as described in figure 2 of [SR-TE-TOPO]
+When SR-TE is used, the SR Topology Model, defined in the “ietf-sr-mpls-topology” YANG module of [SR-TE-TOPO]: this YANG module is used together with other YANG modules to provide the SR-TE topology view as described in figure 2 of [SR-TE-TOPO];

-The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO], which augments the TE Topology Model
+The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO], which augments the TE Topology Model.

 The Ethernet Topology Model is used to report the access links between the IP routers and the edge ROADMs as well as the inter-domain links between ASBRs, while the L3 Topology Model is used to report the IP network topology (e.g., IP routers and links).